Bank of America's quarterly profit more than triples

-(Reuters) - Bank of America Corp (BAC.N) reported fourth-quarter profit that more than tripled from a year earlier, when it took a $2.9 billion charge related to changes in the U.S. tax law.
+Jan 16 (Reuters) - Bank of America Corp reported fourth-quarter profit that more than tripled from a year earlier, when it took a $2.9 billion charge related to changes in the U.S. tax law.

 Net income applicable to common shareholders rose to $7.04 billion, or 70 cents per share, in the fourth quarter ended Dec.
 31 from $2.08 billion, or 20 cents per share, a year earlier.